The DFL's Caucus & Convention Process

 Organizing Unit/Senate District Convention Tasks:

-- Elect Delegates to Congressional and State Conventions
+• Elect delegates to their Congressional District and State Conventions

 3. Congressional District Convention